Categories:

 • Your application logic determines what health status to report based on its own monitoring and error handling.

-• The health status reported by this function is visible to the provider account via the GET_HEALTH_STATUS function.
-You should call GET_HEALTH_STATUS periodically from the provider account to monitor the health of consumer instances.
-If you use a task or monitored task to call this function, ensure that the application has the correct privileges to run the task.
+• The health status reported by this function is visible to the provider account in the APPLICATION_STATE view (columns LAST_HEALTH_STATUS and LAST_HEALTH_STATUS_UPDATED_ON).
+Providers should query APPLICATION_STATE periodically to monitor the health of consumer instances.
 Consider setting up alerts to notify you when a consumer instance reports a FAILED status, a PAUSED status, or stops reporting its status.

 • Snowflake only retains the most recent health status reported by each consumer instance of the application.

-• For more information about monitoring application health from the provider side, see Use monitoring for an app.
+• For more information about monitoring application health from the provider side, see Monitor a native app.

 Return value